For first time in years, euro economy starts surprising on upside

 For now, disinflation remains the prevailing force globally with only a few exceptions.
 Euro zone inflation for the most part has come in on consensus or weaker than forecast.

-But while oil prices have knocked inflation to very low rates, often below zero, simple maths show that once oil stabilises or begins to regain lost ground, inflation will turn higher.
+But while oil prices have knocked inflation to very low rates, often below zero, simple maths show that once oil stabilizes or begins to regain lost ground, inflation will turn higher.

 On top of that, the boost from weak oil and the euro only lasts so long as a boost to activity unless they keep falling indefinitely.
 Only when those factors drop out of the equation will it become clear whether the recovery is durable or not.